felixfelicisdgnr/felixfelicisdgnr/README.md

 ###   Hi!
 Welcome to my Github profile 👋

- 🌱 I’m currently working Android Developer at Verisoft.
+ 🌱 I’m currently working as an Android Developer at Verisoft.

  👀 I’m interested deep learning and Image Processing.